 The information on this page applies to future students.
 Current students should refer to their faculty handbooks for course information.

-The Graduate Diploma in Political Economy exposes students to both the technical economic debates shaping our world, and the socioeconomic context in which they occur.
-This depth of inquiry enables a more holistic comprehension of economic questions, from issues of power and inequality, the forces of globalisation and their impacts on national economic policy settings, to trade-offs between the free market and broader social concerns.
+Political Economists study the economy as social scientists.
+The Graduate Diploma in Political Economy looks at economic questions in their social and political context and from different perspectives.
+It develops a deeper understanding of issues of power and inequality, the forces of globalisation and their impacts on national economic policy settings, to trade-offs between the free market and broader social concerns.

-Taught by the largest group of political economists at any Australian university, and as the only course of its kind nationally, the Graduate Diploma in Political Economy program provides unparalleled knowledge of the important trends underlying the global economic climate.
+Taught by the largest group of political economists at any Australian university, and as the only course of its kind nationally, the Graduate Diploma in Political Economy provides unparalleled knowledge of the important trends underlying the global economy and its transformation.

-This unique degree complements a broad range of training and experience, preparing graduates with the necessary skills for careers across the business, journalism, social, community and public sectors.
+This unique course complements a broad range of training and experience, preparing graduates with the necessary skills for careers across the business, journalism, social, community and public sectors.

-Recognised as a leading centre for economic analysis and research, the Graduate Diploma in Political Economy at the University of Sydney attracts a diverse spectrum of social scientists seeking a deeper knowledge of economic issues and perspectives.
+The Department of Political Economy is recognised as a leading centre for economic analysis and research, and the Graduate Diploma in Political Economy attracts a diverse spectrum of social scientists seeking a deeper knowledge of economic issues and perspectives.
 This program is also suitable for those holding existing qualifications in economics, business or finance wanting to understand the social context and alternative perspectives on economic processes.